 Depending on the type, a kitchen faucet may require one, three or four predrilled holes in the rear deck of the sink, and your sink choice may constrain your choice of faucets.
 The exception is if you choose an undermount sink or a farmhouse sink that mounts under the countertop because then you can drill the faucet holes yourself in the countertop.
 You also don't need predrilled holes if you choose a wall-mount faucet.

-If your sink deck has a single faucet hole, you'll be limited to faucets that fit through that hole, but that still gives you plenty of choice:
+If your sink deck has a single faucet hole, you'll be limited to faucets that fit through that hole, but that still gives you plenty of options:

 - Pull-down faucets have a goose neck and a spray head that pulls down toward the sink.